Ollie1006/Ollie1006/README.md

 <p align="center">-I'm Oliver.
 Or Zanka/Till/Venom Dough.
 I don't quite mind whichever one you use.
 You can just make something up too ig if you'd like.
 I'm a fullkin of all 4 and would appreciate it if you treated me as such.
 If you dunno what it means PLEASE just search it up.
 <p align="center">-I'm chronically online I'm afraid💔 I'm also kind of mean unintentionally sorry.
 Just always iwc near me.
-<p align="center">I'm 6teen, soon to be 7teen,,🥀 I use He/They but heavily prefer masc pronouns.
+<p align="center">I'M 17!!!!!
+I use He/They but heavily prefer masc pronouns.